 The most effective wellness routines are those that fit easily into your daily life.
-Think of oil diffusers as a low-effort entrée into self-care, as they bring elements of wellness into your home, transforming your space into a tranquil nest where you can (sometimes literally) breathe easier.
-These aromatic room fresheners require minimal effort for you to recharge your decor and up your self-care game in the process.
+Think of oil diffusers as a low-effort entry into self-care: they bring elements of wellness into your home, transforming your space into a tranquil nest where you can (sometimes literally) breathe easier.
+These aromatic room fresheners require minimal effort for you to recharge your décor and up your self-care game in the process.
 Proceed with caution, though—diffusing essential oils can be super powerful, and not everyone should do it.

 What Is an Oil Diffuser?

 To put it simply, an oil diffuser is a device that breaks essential oils down into smaller molecules, dispersing them into the air for a pleasant or calming effect—depending on the oil that's been put into the diffuser.
 Different essential oils have different claims—for example, lavender is meant to support sleep.
 The diffuser's job is to evenly disperse the particles at a comfortable concentration that's easy to breathe and doesn't overbear the room.

 Plain and simple, a diffuser is used to fill the air in a room with tiny, breathable particles of beneficial essential oils—giving the room a calmer, more pleasant-smelling ambiance.
 “It's well known that scent is associated strongly with memory,” says Benjamin.
 “When I diffuse lemongrass oil it reminds me of Thailand, my happy place, and I instantly feel a vacation-level chill come over me.
 Oils just set a tone for your space and the activity you're performing that day.”